elifpolat/car-lease-platform/ReadMe.md

 ## Overview

 The **Car Lease Platform API** is a microservice-based REST API designed to facilitate car leasing operations.
 It allows brokers and leasing companies to manage customers, vehicles, and calculate leasing rates with ease.
-Built with modern Java and Spring Boot, this API adheres to microservices principles and offers secure, scalable, and maintainable solutions.

 ---

 ## Features

 - **Customer Management**:
-   - Add, update, retrieve, and delete customer records.
+   - Add, update, get, and delete customer records.
    - Supports basic customer attributes like name, address, email, and phone number.

 - **Car Management**:
-   - Add, update, retrieve, and delete car records.
+   - Add, update, get, and delete car records.
    - Manages key car details such as brand, model, version, CO2 emissions, and pricing.

 - **Lease Rate Calculation**: